-When blood glucose falls, cells in the pancreas secrete glucagon.
-Glucagon instructs the liver to convert glycogen to glucose, making glucose more available in the bloodstream.
+In glycogenolysis, glucagon instructs the liver to convert glycogen to glucose, making glucose more available in the bloodstream.

 Insulin and glucagon work in a cycle.
 Glucagon interacts with the liver to increase blood sugar, while insulin reduces blood sugar by helping the cells use glucose.

 A person’s blood sugar levels vary throughout the day, but insulin and glucagon keep them within a healthy range overall.

 When the body does not absorb or convert enough glucose, blood sugar levels remain high.
 Insulin reduces the body’s blood sugar levels and provides cells with glucose for energy by helping cells absorb glucose.

 When blood sugar levels are too low, the pancreas releases glucagon.
 Glucagon instructs the liver to release stored glucose, which causes the body’s blood sugar levels to rise.